Top 5 Beginner Camping Mistakes To Avoid

 3. Bringing Unsuitable Clothing

-When you are camping, you must remain warm, hydrated, and well-fed at all times.
+When you are on a camping trip, you must remain warm, hydrated, and well-fed at all times.
 You may have a good tent and plenty of food.
 However, if you are wearing the wrong clothes, your camping experience could easily become a disaster.

 When you go camping in the forest, you will not need city shoes, high heels, flimsy shirts, and evening dresses.
-Instead, you should invest in:
+Instead, you should invest in camping gear such as:

 - A pair of sturdy, waterproof boots